GabeScott/standard-works-vault/General Conference/1990 April - Preparing the Heart.md

 Now, you may think, “I would like to love my family and friends and neighbors unconditionally, but sometimes it is extremely difficult.
 How can I learn to feel that pure love?”
 Here are some guidelines:

 First, look for the good in each person, and mention it in a sincere and consistent way.
 It is amazing how hearts can be softened, testimonies implanted, and relationships improved when we begin to give a daily portion of heartfelt appreciation.
 It has a marvelous effect on preparing the spirit.
 Even mentioning a little thing will have a positive effect.
 It usually isn’t earth-shaking—just a simple act or attribute that will blossom and be multiplied if it is noticed.
-(By the way, it may take you all day to find something, but it is there.)
+(By the way, it may take you all day to find something, but it is there).

 One day after school, one of our daughters came into a teenage son’s room.
 It looked as if a big wind had blown through.
 He was sitting in the midst of it all.
 She felt the anger rising within, but remembered her resolution to look for the good.
 Searching desperately, her eye finally looked upward.
 “Your ceiling’s really clean, Adam!” she was able to say quite honestly.
 He laughed; he got the message, and he cleaned up the room.

 When marriage partners practice looking beyond the faults and failings of each other and peer into the deeper recesses of the heart, then we find a marvelous strengthening of marriage relationships.

 Another way of preparing the heart of someone is to create an atmosphere where judging is held in reserve until anger has subsided, until the hurt has dissipated, until all sides of an issue have been explored.
-Criticism is a destroyer of self-worth and esteem.
+Criticism is a *destroyer* of self-worth and esteem.
 It is demeaning and cutting.

 Some husbands expect perfection, and when this is not attained, their expressions turn to criticism.
-One wife wrote, “Life can be such a lonely struggle for a woman in this situation—[when there is] one who reminds her continually of her failings, letting her know she is not living up to his expectations.
+One wife wrote, “Life can be such a lonely struggle for a woman in this situation—\[when there is\] one who reminds her continually of her failings, letting her know she is not living up to his expectations.
 How can a woman feel she’ll ever become what our Heavenly Father expects of her when, no matter how hard she tries, she never pleases her husband?”

 It is heartbreaking how criticism can wound children and diminish their self-esteem.
 In one family, home evenings were discontinued because members of the family became discouraged by the contention.
 The father, who may have been conscientious about his responsibility to help his family improve, unwisely used most of the time to find fault with family members.
 Even though he made some effort to praise the children, it was not enough to offset his criticism.